check-spelling-sandbox/materialize/doc/user/content/sql/create-source/webhook.md

 default, the type of `body` used for validation is `text`, regardless of the `BODY FORMAT` you specified for the source.
 In the example above, the `body` column for `my_webhook_source` has a type of `jsonb`, but `request_body` as used in the validation expression has type `text`.
-Futher, the request headers are not persisted as part of `my_webhook_source`, since `INCLUDE HEADERS` was not specified — but they are provided to the validation expression.
+Further, the request headers are not persisted as part of `my_webhook_source`, since `INCLUDE HEADERS` was not specified — but they are provided to the validation expression.